Serving: 2-3 meals

 - When cumin starts sizzling, quickly add ginger, hing, bay leaf, turmeric, cumin powder and coriander powder.
 Mix well and do not allow to burn.

 - Add the vegetables and stir well, let cook for 3-5 minutes

-- Add the beans and rice together
+- Add the mung beans and rice to the pot

 - Add 4 cups of water